akosinyll1404/CPE313-FinalProject/README.md

 ## 📌 Project Objective

 Maintaining employee satisfaction and productivity is essential to organizational success.
 Traditional monitoring methods often lack real-time responsiveness.
-This system introduces an AI-powered approach to detect anomalies in employee behavior, enabling proactive support and creating a more responsive and employee-centric work environment.
+This system introduces an Computer vision approach to detect anomalies in employee behavior, enabling proactive support and creating a more responsive and employee-centric work environment.

 ## 🚀 Features